anthonyrisinger/riprompt/README.md

    ```
    cd prompt-symmetries
    ```
 3. Copy the PSF encoding from `psf.md.txt` to use in your AI interactions.
+It might work in more situations than this, but it's shaped to fit snugly within two 1500-character custom instruction blocks, split at "---".

 ### Example: Dynamic Content Generation